 Stress is stress whether it’s from work, working out, relationships, it doesn’t matter.
 Too much stress for too long will eventually take its toll on your adrenal health.

 Even worse, all that stress will start reversing your androgens, meaning too little testosterone and too much estrogen.
 This inverted effect on hormones will often show up as an extra layer around the midsection.
 Notice if your libido is low or, for women, if you’ve had changes in your periods.

 Try this: Give your adrenals a boost with these 7 Easy and Cheap Tips to Improve Your Adrenal Function or it may even be time for a full adrenal repair program.

 It’s great to workout hard and to push yourself, just don’t do it on too many days back to back.

 For the most part, your workouts should be something that envigorate you, not leave you needing a nap.
-Unless you are training for a competition, then it’s very important to be on a periodization program (contact Victor if you need help with this).
+Unless you are training for a competition, then it’s very important to be on a periodization program.

 You have to learn to shut it down.
 It doesn’t have to be yoga, but you need to find a form of restorative exercise that flushes the system of lactic acid and preferably helps to maintain good joint integrity.

 Discipline and routine can be good, but always let intuition be your top guide.
 If you are tired and run down, take a break, lift less, or give only 50% in the workout.
 It’s better to cycle your intensity to prevent burnout.
 Plus, this will allow you to be more of a beast on your intense days.